u-blox/ubxlib/ble/README.md

 It is not in the scope of this API to support the full range short range module (AT) API.
 However, using the BLE `cfg` API as a prototype it is easy to add additional commands to your application.
 Make sure your code locks the short range mutex.

+The operation of `ubxlib` does not rely on a particular version of uConnectExpress; the versions that we test with are listed in the short-range [test](/common/short_range/test) directory.

 # Usage
 The [api](api) directory contains the files that define the BLE APIs, each API function documented in its header file.
 In the [src](src) directory you will find the implementation of the APIs and in the [test](test) directory the tests for the APIs that can be run on any platform.